skymakerstudio/erp-adapter-webconfig-monitor/readme.md

-# Monitor G5 PartConfigration web adapter
+# Monitor G5 Web adapter for PartConfigration
 Library for making complex configuration structures in ERP Monitor G5 easy to work with in a web context

 Library also eliminate dependency for internal guid references that changes in Monitor G5